Marsham

 Thomas Shreeve, farmer, miller & coal & cake & manure merchant, Bolwick mill; & at Aylsham & Burgh Staithes

-1880: Thomas Shreeve took over the business after the death oif George Shreeve
+1880: Thomas Shreeve took over the business from executors George Shreeve who died in 1859

 White's 1883: Charles Robert Shreeve, miller & farmer - also at Bolwick watermill